South African English: History

-Historically, BSAE has been considered a "non-standard" variety of English, inappropriate for formal contexts, and influenced by indigenous African languages.
+Historically, BSAE has been considered a "non-standard" variety of English, perceived as inappropriate for formal contexts, and influenced by indigenous African languages.

 BSAE, or Black South African English, has its roots in European colonialism of the African continent in the 19th century.
-As a result of English being pushed by the colonizers of the region, the British, English became widespread in the South African region after it became necessary for indigenous African communities to use for success under the British.
+As a result of English being pushed by the colonisers of the region, the British, English became widespread in the South African region after it became necessary for indigenous African communities to use for success under the British.
 Much like in other colonies of the British, English became a necessity for advancement and economic security in the colony for indigenous Africans.

-According to the Central Statistical Services, as of 1994 about 7 million black people spoke English in South Africa.
-BSAE originated in the South African school system, when the 1953 Bantu Education Act mandated the use of native African languages in the classroom.
+According to the Central Statistical Services, as of 1994, about seven million black people spoke English in South Africa.
+BSAE originated in the South African school system when the 1953 Bantu Education Act mandated the use of native African languages in the classroom.
 When this law was established, most of the native English-speaking teachers were removed from schools.
 This limited the exposure that black students received to standard varieties of English.
 As a result, the English spoken in black schools developed distinctive patterns of pronunciation and syntax, leading to the formation of BSAE.
 Some of these characteristic features can be linked to the mother tongues of the early BSAE speakers.
 The policy of mother tongue promotion in schools ultimately failed, and in 1979, the Department of Bantu Education allowed schools to choose their own language of instruction.
-English was largely the language of choice, because it was viewed as a key tool of social and economic advancement.
+English was largely the language of choice because it was viewed as a key tool of social and economic advancement.

 Geography

 South Africa occupies the southern area of Africa, its coastline stretching more than 2,850 km from the desert border within Namibia on the Atlantic (western) coast southwards around the tip of Africa and then northeast to the border with Mozambique on the Indian Ocean.
 The low-lying coastal zone is narrow for much of that distance, soon giving way to a mountainous escarpment (Great Escarpment) that separates the coast from the high inland plateau.
 In some places, notably the province of KwaZulu-Natal in the east, a greater distance separates the coast from the escarpment.
 Although much of the country is classified as semi-arid, it has considerable variation in climate as well as topography.
 The total land area is 1,220,813 km2.
 It has the 23rd largest Exclusive Economic Zone of 1,535,538 km2.

-Mainly the South African Central Plateau only contains two major rivers: The Limpopo and The Orange(with its tributary, the Vaal) These rivers mainly flow across the central places in the east and west off coastal until it would reach the Atlantic Ocean through the Namibian border.
+The South African Central Plateau only contains two major rivers: The Limpopo and The Orange (with its tributary, the Vaal).
+These rivers mainly flow across the central places in the east and west off the coast until they reach the Atlantic Ocean through the Namibian border.